 New Google Ranking Factor: Page Experience Signal

-In late May, Google announced that a new “Page Experience” ranking signal will go into effect in 2021.
-This ranking factor combines Core Web Vitals (page speed, responsiveness and stability) with other known metrics such as mobile-friendliness, HTTPS, intrusive interstitials and Safe Browsing to evaluate the overall experience that pages provide users.
+Google revealed in late May that a new “Page Experience” rating signal would be implemented in 2021.
+This ranking factor evaluates the overall experience that pages offer users by combining Core Web Vitals (page speed, responsiveness, and stability) with other well-known metrics such as mobile-friendliness, HTTPS, disruptive interstitials, and Safe Browsing.

-The Google Search Console, Page Speed Insights, Lighthouse, Chrome Dev tools and the Chrome UX Report have already been integrated with Core Web Vitals metrics.
-So, there is plenty of time for SEOs and developers to get to know these metrics and begin testing.
+Google Search Console, Page Speed Insights, Lighthouse, Chrome Dev tools, and the Chrome UX Report now use core Web Vitals metrics.
+As a result, SEOs and developers have plenty of time to familiarise themselves with these metrics and begin experimenting.